Bovey Tracey A.F.C.

 Bovey Tracey Association Football Club is a football club based in Bovey Tracey, Devon, England.
 They are currently members of the and play at Mill Marsh Park.

 History

 The club was established in 1950 as a merger of Bovey St Johns and Bovey Town.
 They became members of the South Devon League and won the league's Herald Cup in 1960–61.
 After winning the league in 2007–08, the club were promoted to Division One East of the South West Peninsula League.
 In their first season in the division they were runners-up and were promoted to the Premier Division.
 The club finished bottom of the Premier Division in 2014–15 and were relegated to Division One East.
 Following league reorganisation at the end of the 2018–19 season, the club were elevated to the Premier Division East.

+In 2025–26 Bovey Tracey were Premier Division East champions, resulting in promotion to the Premier Division of the Western League.

 Ground

 The club initially played at the Recreation Ground.
 In 1979 they bought land at Mill Marsh Park to build their current ground.